We are proud to say that we have won the Gold award for Best Fitness Instructor for 2018 in the Burlington Readers Choice Awards!

 We would like to thank everyone for supporting us, voting and making this happen.
 We truly appreciate your business and hope to keep performing for our clients!

-Gold award winning Fitness Club in Burlington Readers Choice 2015
+Gold award winning Best Fitness Club in Burlington Readers Choice 2015

 Diamond award winning Personal Trainer in Burlington Readers Choice 2014